Victor Horsley: Political career

-Horsley was a Liberal Party supporter and contested the December 1910 General election as Liberal candidate for the London University seat.
+Horsley was a Liberal Party supporter and contested the December 1910 General election as a Liberal candidate for the London University seat.
 The Animal Defence and Anti-Vivisection Society campaigned against his election because of his involvement with vivisection.
 Following the election, he was adopted as prospective Liberal candidate, first for Islington East and then, in 1913, for Harborough in Leicestershire.
 Harborough was a Liberal seat and a general election, expected to take place in 1914 would most likely have seen him elected to parliament.
 However, he resigned as prospective candidate, citing opposition to his views on women's suffrage and temperance on the part of constituency officials, just before the First World War started.

 Horsley strongly supported the Liberals' welfare state initiative, the National Insurance Act of 1911, despite strong opposition from most of his medical colleagues.

 First World War service and death

 In 1910, Horsley was commissioned as a captain in the Territorial Army, in the 3rd London General Hospital of the Royal Army Medical Corps.
 On the outbreak of the First World War, he volunteered for active duty on the Western Front, where he was initially posted as surgeon at the British hospital at Wimereux, France.
 In May 1915, he was posted as a colonel and Director of Surgery of the British Army Medical Service in Egypt, based at the 21st General Hospital in Alexandria, in support of the Dardanelles Campaign.
 In the following year, he volunteered for field surgery duty in Mesopotamia, where he died unexpectedly in Amarah, Iraq, on 16 July 1916, of heatstroke and severe hyperpyrexia, at only 59 years of age.